-A minimum of 81 points is required to obtain a B grade.
-For this grade, the student should demonstrate: a creative approach to developing ongoing assignments using a model, above average expertise and application of that expertise to problem solving assignments using consultation, above average orientation to leisure issues, above average communication skills, responsibility and timely completion of assignments, and above average activity in class during the semester.
+A score of at least 81 points is required for a final grade of B. For this grade, the student should demonstrate: a creative approach in developing ongoing assignments using a model, above average expertise and application of that expertise in problem solving using tutorials, above average orientation to the problem, above average communication skills, responsibility and timely completion of assignments, above average activity in class during the semester.

-For a grade of C at least 73 points.
-For this grade, the student should demonstrate: the ability to develop ongoing assignments using the assigned template, good professional knowledge and its application in problem solving in a group or with the assistance of the instructor, good orientation to leisure issues, good communication skills, completion of assignments, average activity in class during the semester as prompted by the instructor.
+A minimum of 73 points is required for a final grade of C. For this grade, the student should demonstrate: the ability to develop intermediate assignments using the given template, good professional knowledge and its application in solving problem problems in a group or with the help of the instructor, good orientation in the subject matter, good communication skills, completion of the assigned tasks, average activity in class during the semester when prompted by the instructor.

-At least 66 points for a grade D. For this grade, the student is expected to demonstrate: the ability to develop ongoing assignments using the assigned template and with the assistance of the instructor, average proficiency and application of knowledge in problem solving in a group setting or with the assistance of the instructor, average orientation to leisure issues, average communication skills, completion of assignments, and basic activity in the classroom during the semester in collaboration with the instructor or other students.
+A minimum of 66 points is required for a final grade of D. For this grade, the student is expected to demonstrate: the ability to develop intermediate assignments using the assigned template and with the assistance of the instructor, average proficiency and application in problem solving in a group setting or with the assistance of the instructor, average orientation to the subject matter, average communication skills, completion of assignments, and basic activity in the classroom during the semester in collaboration with the instructor or other students.

-At least 60 points for an E grade.
-For this assessment, the student should demonstrate: the ability to develop ongoing assignments and with the assistance of the instructor, basic/minimal vocational knowledge, basic/minimal orientation to leisure issues, basic communication skills, completion of assignments.
+A score of at least 60 points is required for a final grade of E. For this assessment, the student should demonstrate: the ability to produce continuous assignments and with the help of the instructor, basic/minimal professional knowledge, basic/minimal orientation to the subject matter, basic communication skills, completion of assigned tasks.

-By completing the subject Leisure time in education, the student should:
+By completing the subject Pedagogy of Leisure Time, the student should:

-- to know the content of leisure time pedagogy as a scientific discipline: functions, goals and requirements, areas of leisure time education, - to know the subjects of leisure education and their importance in influencing the leisure time of an individual in society in a meaningful way, - to be able to apply the acquired knowledge in the creation of leisure activities, - to be able to create a plan for an activity of interest and to be able to apply it through practical tasks, - be able to present their creative output to a group, - be able to justify the appropriateness of the choice of didactic categories in the interest activity plan, - understand the importance of leisure as a fundamental value in human life.
+- to know the content of leisure time pedagogy as a scientific discipline: functions, goals and requirements, areas of leisure time education, - to know the subjects of leisure education and their importance in influencing the leisure time of an individual in society in a meaningful way, - to be able to apply the acquired knowledge in the creation of leisure time activities, - be able to create a plan for an activity of interest and be able to apply it through practical tasks, - be able to present their creative output to a group, - be able to justify the appropriateness of the choice of didactic categories in the interest activity plan, - understand the importance of leisure as a fundamental value in human life.

-Transferable competences: the student strengthens soft skills such as communication skills through creative tasks on the course, digital skills - the student realizes the creation of a website as an e-portfolio with the use of feedback, interpersonal skills within the group - activation in the group, taking the initiative and responsibility.
+Transferable competences: the student strengthens soft skills such as communication skills through creative tasks on the course, digital skills - the student realizes the creation of a website as an e-portfolio with the use of feedback, interpersonal skills within the group - activation in the group, taking initiative and responsibility.

-The Leisure time in educationis intended to introduce students to the important sphere of leisure through leisure activities, which represent an important value for the individual and which are necessary in the targeted education of children, youth and adults.
-The Leisure time in education course clarifies the basic pedagogical categories in a direct link between theoretical and practical training.
+The pedagogy of leisure is intended to introduce students to the important sphere of leisure through leisure activities, which represent an important value for the individual and which are necessary in the targeted education of children, youth and adults.
+The Pedagogy of Leisure course clarifies the basic pedagogical categories in a direct link between theoretical and practical training.
 By completing the course, the student will gain knowledge of the basic concepts in the field of leisure pedagogy, of leisure organizations aimed at children, youth, adults, and of activating didactic methods or experiential learning for the creation of leisure activities.